aureustaurus/translations-test/README.md

 Mocha - v.6.0.2 or later

-This packeges should be installed globaly in the system
+This packages should be installed globaly in the system

 ## To use server